ltpitt/ltpitt/README.md

-# davide-nastri-resume
+# Davide Nastri
-Davide Nastri is an Automation Engineer and this is his personal resume in open document and PDF format
+> I am an Automation Engineer and this is my personal resume in open document and PDF format.